codekow/demo-computer-vision/README.md

 Currently under development.

 ### Combined Server
 The combined server assumes a single node running podman with an attached camera.
-There are three containers that must be built:
+There are two containers that must be built:
 - `model` - Contains the model code and components used to run yolov5 inference.
 Used only to build the main model serving container and speedup development on the serving code.
 - `simplevis-full` - Built on the model container, it runs the model and serves it through a flask application.
 The API handles calls for capture and detection.
-- `simplevis-web` - Contains a flask web application to interact with the model.
+It also contains a flask web application to interact with the model.

 Building the containers:
 1. From the ``model_server/model`` directory, do a podman build.
 Be sure to label `latest` as it is needed to build the simplevis-full container